Tawfiqh/UniExamNotes/README.md

 background-blend-mode: hard-light;
 ```

-Played around with a bunch of different [blend-modes](https://developer.mozilla.org/en-US/docs/Web/CSS/background-blend-mode) but is generally an easy way to get good-contrast or interesting effects on pictures.
+Played around with a bunch of different [blend-modes](https://developer.mozilla.org/en-US/docs/Web/CSS/background-blend-mode) generally an easy way to get good-contrast or interesting picture effects with minimal code.